Masjid al-Qiblatayn (Somalia)

 Islam in the Sub-saharan Africa

 Zeila existed before the Islam spread in Sub-saharan African.
-The two Mehrab (Qiblatayn) Mosque is the evidence of these argument, because Qiblatayn’s one direction faced Mecca and one facing Jerusalem and early Muslims praying toward Jerusalem and some historians claim that Prophet Muhammed’s family (reference to the migrants) travelled through Saylac to Aksum in the mid 17th century.
+The two Mehrab (Qiblatayn) Mosque is the evidence of these argument, because Qiblatayn’s one direction faced Mecca and one facing Jerusalem and early Muslims praying toward Jerusalem and some historians claim that Prophet Muhammed’s family (reference to the migrants) may have travelled through Saylac to Aksum in the mid 7th century CE.

 Gallery Want to use our images?